Post job

 Saw operators are responsible for setting up and operating power saws to slot, cut, and trim metallic and non-metallic materials.
 They are the ones who choose and install blades on machinery using hand-tools and verify dimensions of finished material using measuring devices.
 They may perform additional tasks such as loading saws and monitoring sawing operations, and replacing damaged or worn saw blades.
 Saw operators are also responsible for recording data on production reports and assisting staff with the maintenance and repair of saw equipment.

-There are some key differences in responsibilities as well.
-For example, a punch press operator responsibilities require skills like "turret punch press," "punch press machine," "production schedules," and "press brake."
+There are some key differences in the responsibilities of each position.
+For example, punch press operator responsibilities require skills like "turret punch press," "punch press machine," "production schedules," and "press brake."
 Meanwhile a typical machine operator/machinist has skills in areas such as "cnc lathes," "grinders," "cnc machines," and "safety procedures."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Machine operators/machinist tend to reach similar levels of education than punch press operators.
 In fact, machine operators/machinist are 1.3% more likely to graduate with a Master's Degree and 0.1% less likely to have a Doctoral Degree.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that punch press operator responsibilities requires skills like "turret punch press," "micrometers," "punch press machine," and "press brake."
-But a slitter operator might use skills, such as, "basic math," "safety rules," "slitter machine," and "safety procedures."
+For example, resumes show us that punch press operator responsibilities requires skills like "turret punch press," "micrometers," "punch press machine," and "press brake."
+But a slitter operator might use other skills in their typical duties, such as, "basic math," "safety rules," "slitter machine," and "safety procedures."

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from punch press operator resumes include skills like "calipers," "turret punch press," "micrometers," and "math," whereas a welder-machine operator might be skilled in "arc welding," "safety equipment," "cnc," and "tig welding. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from punch press operator resumes include skills like "calipers," "turret punch press," "micrometers," and "math," whereas a welder-machine operator is more likely to list skills in "arc welding," "safety equipment," "cnc," and "tig welding. "